romrayster/todoist_to_reminder/README.md

 # What does this script do?

 Sets automatic reminders before a tasks due date based on labels assigned to the task.

 For example label `5-mins` sets a reminder to a task 5 minutes before it's due date.

+After setting the reminder the label(s) are removed.

 # Setup